palkan/wsdirector/README.md

 gem install wsdirector-cli
 ```

-Or use WebSockets Director as a library:
+Or use WebSockets Director as a library (see below for intructions):

 ```ruby
 # Gemfile